debMan/cheatSheets/git-cheatsheet.md

 git branch -d BRANCH_NAME   # deletes the branch
 ```

-### Remote projects
+## Remote projects

-on a root directory , we use command `clone` to clone a remote project localy
+On a root directory, we use command `clone` to clone a remote project localy.

 ``` bash
 git clone ADDR              # clone repo from server by ADDR
 ```

-after cloning, our local project is origin/master
-any change is ahead of origin
+After cloning, our local project is origin/master.
+Any change is ahead of
-after changes and commits, we will push on origin
+origin after changes and commits, we will push on origin.

 ``` bash
 git push origin master      # push on origin from my local master